Linuxfabrik/lfops/CONTRIBUTING.md

 `lfops__reboot_now` overrides that default.
 Set it to `true` to have a role that requested a reboot perform it in the same run, either as `--extra-vars` for a single change or in `group_vars` for a host group whose reboots need no window.
 It defaults to `false` and is documented once in the [README](./README.md#lfops__reboot_now), not per role.

-Scheduling and rebooting are the same request. `schedule-reboot --now` writes the same spool file and additionally starts the actor, so both paths keep the notification mail, the Icinga downtime and the grace period, and both coalesce with a request another role filed earlier in the run.
+Scheduling and rebooting are the same request.
+With `lfops__reboot_now` the role writes the same spool file and additionally starts the actor, so both paths keep the notification mail, the Icinga downtime and the grace period, and both coalesce with a request another role filed earlier in the run.

 The resulting behaviour, from the operator's point of view: